-I have never been a shareholder of Sirtex but have followed its fortunes.since January 2014 when a reader asked me what I thought of its future prospects.
-Having been a medical practitioner for more than 40 years, it was appealing for me to be able to study the company in some depth, and form an opinion taking into account the meteoric rise of its share price.
+I have never been a shareholder of Sirtex but have followed its fortunes since January 2014 when a reader asked me what I thought of its future prospects.
+Having been a medical practitioner for more than 40 years, I welcomed the opportunity to study the company, bearing in mind its meteoric share-price rise.

 In the process, I have written seven previous posts.
 For anyone interested the references are:

 Advice your stock-broker is not likely to give you!!

 In my experience brokers have no difficulty coming up with good buying suggestions but mostly avoid attempting to let you know when it is best to sell.
 The reality is that it is not an easy task.
 We need to remember that brokers have divided loyalties with corporate clients needing to raise capital, and existing shareholders likely to be angered by a sell recommendation.
 Brokers instinctively discourage shareholders from creating a stampede for the exit doors.

 This is why the onus is on you to make up your own mind.
 If you do not wish to lose money unnecessarily, Watch the Charts.
 They are objective and frequently give warning of imminent danger.
 They reflect existing market sentiment, the likely driver of price movement in the near future.